-- Total Cost: $36,475
+- Total cost: $42,180

 NTDP Frequently Asked Questions

-Is financial aid available?For graduate course work there is limited aid available.
+For graduate course work there is limited aid available.
 The most common source is low interest government loans as well as tax credits for interest on educational loans or for education.
-We encourage you to check with your employer for tuition reimbursement or assistance.
-The questions that you should ask your employer are:

 - Do you need a course grade before submitting for reimbursement?